konsumer/cyd-nomad/README.md

 ### Features:

-- should cost about $20, with shipping
+- should cost well-under $20, with shipping
 - (resistive) 320 x 240 LCD touchscreen. not great, but usable.
 - ESP32 (arduino, micropython, circuitpython, good arduino support for reticulum)
 - bluetooth & wifi